Amr-okasha/E-Commercio-vanilla-javascript/E-CommerceJS/frontend/README.md

 7.colum 2 for product info
 8.colum 3 for product action
 9.style .details and all columns
-10.create add to cart button with add-button id 11.after render() to add event to the button 12.redirect user to cart/:product_id
+10.create add to cart button with (add-button) id 11.after_render()new method to add event to the button 12.redirect user to cart/:product_id and callback it with await to get a promise to just run router function with the new route.
+8/4/2021
+add to cart action
+1.create CartScreen.js
+2.parseRequestURL() to get request.id and get the link form config 3.getproduct(baseUrl)
+4.addToCart()
+5.get cart items
+6.cart items.find
+7.if exist? item update qty:Add item
+8.set cart items